Interior Design

 - research contributions from historical periods that have influenced the decorative arts, furniture, and interior architecture.

-- compare the decorative arts, period furniture, and interior architectural from Ancient Egypt through the English Regency Period.
+- compare the decorative arts, period furniture, and interior architecture from antiquity through the mid-1800s.

 IDES 312 History of Interior Architecture and Furnishings II